Skip to main content

 Over 30 UN institutions in Germany

-In addition to its contributions to many UN missions, Germany also provides a home to 33 UN institutions and around 1,000 staff.
+In addition to its contributions to many UN missions, Germany also provides a home to 30 UN institutions and around 1,000 staff.
 The majority are located in Bonn, which was capital of West Germany prior to reunification.
-Twenty-six organisations have their headquarters on the UN campus there.
-Bonn has also established itself as a venue for international conferences, and hosted the 23rd UN Climate Conference in 2017.
+Over 20 organisations have their headquarters on the UN Campus there.

 German membership of the UN Security Council